-Some people live their entire lives in one city or town.
-By the time I graduated from college, I had lived in a dozen different homes including London, Kent (SE England), the suburbs of West Palm Beach, Chicago, the suburbs of Detroit, and East Lansing.
+Some people live their entire lives in one place.
+By the time I graduated from college, I had lived in a dozen different locations, including London, Kent (SE England), the suburbs of West Palm Beach, Chicago, the suburbs of Detroit, and East Lansing.
 Change is something that I’ve learned to love, to the point that now I find myself getting bored if I stay in one place for too long.
 It drives my wife Rabia crazy!

-The downside of moving so often was it exasperated my introversion, which resulted in a somewhat lonely childhood.
+The downside of moving so often was that it exasperated my introversion, which resulted in a somewhat lonely childhood.
 I had very few friends.
-I still find it very hard to make small talk and find the courage to introduce myself to others.
-In my junior & senior year of high school, after we had just moved to Michigan, I had no friends, nor did I make any effort to make any.
+In my junior and senior years of high school, after my family had just moved to Michigan, I had no friends, nor did I make an effort to make any.
 It was easier for me to retreat to the library at lunchtime and read.
 I read the biographies of more than 30 US Presidents over those two years.

 One activity that forced me to interact with others was playing a leadership role at my local Muslim Youth Group.
-At the age of 15, I lead the Detroit chapter of Muslim Youth USA a group that included more than 70 members and required me to learn a variety of leadership skills that were pivotal to any success I’ve had later in my career.
-Detroit won Best Medium Sized Chapter in the US under my leadership.
+At the age of 15, I led the Detroit Chapter of Muslim Youth USA, a group that included more than 70 members and required me to learn a variety of leadership skills that have been pivotal to any success I’ve had later in my career.
+The Detroit Chapter won Best Medium Sized Chapter in the US under my leadership.

 A pivotal moment occurred when I became a student at Michigan State University.
-My first two weeks at school, I avoided everyone.
-I had notions that all my fellow students were interested in was drinking and partying, both of which I had no interest in.
-It wasn’t until I made the long walk down the Holmes Hall hallway into a room, where a dozen guys were playing Madden 1996 on the PS2, that I realized my fellow students were much more complicated and interesting than the stereotypical partying college students.
+During my first two weeks at school, I avoided everyone.
+I had notions that all that my fellow students were interested in was drinking and partying, neither of which interested me at all.
+It wasn’t until I made the long walk down the Holmes Hall hallway into a room where a dozen guys were playing Madden 1996 on the PS2 that I realized my fellow students were much more complicated and interesting than the stereotype that I had in mind.

 I’m a firm believer that struggles are necessary to achieve success.
 During college, two struggles had an enormous impact on my career.

-The first challenge was a series of Degree choices that cost me an extra year at school.
+The first challenge was a series of degree choices that cost me an extra year at school.
 All my life, my parents had encouraged me to pursue becoming a doctor, even though I had no particular interest in the field.
-My first year in college I enrolled in a unique science program at Lyman Briggs school.
-By the end of year one, I knew science wasn't for me.
+During my first year in MSU, I enrolled in a unique science program called Lyman Briggs.
+By the end of year one, I knew medical science wasn't for me.

 So I pivoted toward computer science in order to follow in the footsteps of my dad, a Systems Architect.
 While I was adept at computers, I couldn’t overcome Calculus 2.
 I failed the class twice.
 Failing the same exam twice after putting in a decent amount of effort was a particularly depressing experience.
 My cumulative GPA dropped like a rock, and by the end of my sophomore year, my GPA hovered around 2.5.

 Around that time, I opened up the school newspaper and read some horrifying news.
-The Eli Broad School of Business had decided to start limiting enrollees to the school of business, and future graduates would have to apply to the school and hope to make the cut.
-With my GPA I quickly realized I was in trouble.
+The Eli Broad School of Business had decided to start limiting enrollees, and future graduates would have to apply to the school and hope to make the cut.
+With my GPA, I quickly realized I was in trouble.

-At this point, I had already flaked out of a science program, a computer science program, and now it looked like I had no hope of getting a business degree either?
+At this point, I had already flaked out of a medical science program, a computer science program, and now it looked like I had no hope of getting a business degree either.

 After briefly considering other options (including packaging) and talking to my counselors, I decided to double down.
 I WAS graduating from the college of business, and it was up to me to make it happen.
 Unfortunately, there were over half a dozen core classes I couldn’t take until I was admitted.
 So I went the unconventional route of taking every class I could, with the goal of completing all my core classes in my senior year.